 In this lab, you will use the Azure Key Vault service in order to store keys and secrets used to encrypt an Azure Virtual Machine (VM).
 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
 By using Key Vault, you can encrypt keys and secrets (such as authentication keys, storage account keys, data encryption keys, .PFX files, and passwords) by using keys that are protected by hardware security modules (HSMs).
 This streamlines the key management process and enables you to maintain control of keys that access and encrypt your data.

 Upon completion of this lab you will be able to:

 You should be familiar with:

-You will spend most of our time in the Azure PowerShell ISE and the Azure Portal.
-Below is a high-level diagram of the steps you will take in this Lab:
+You will spend most of your time in the Azure PowerShell ISE and the Azure Portal.
+Below is a high-level diagram of the steps you will take in this lab: